bhk/scam/libraries.md

     > (foreach (x "1 2 3") (1+ x))
     "2 3 4"

-`DELIM` specifies the separator between list elements.
+`DELIM` specifies the separator that will appear between elements of the *resulting* list.
 This defaults to a single space when `DELIM` is absent.
-When it is present and evaluates to `nil`, all element results are concatenated.
+When it is present and evaluates to `nil`, all element results will be concatenated.

 ##### `(if COND THEN-EXPR [ELSE-EXPR])`